CamIce2002/TheMrNewVegas.github.io/docs/3ddr/5-Gameplay/1-General.md

 - Each guild now has radiant quests which infinitely populate, allowing for constant replayability and a way to earn gold/rewards for doing simple tasks
 - The gold rewards from these quests also scale with the player's level!
 - In addition to this, radiant dungeon quests have been added to the Mage's Guild to add even more excitement to the radiant system.
-- For more information visit the appropriate nexus pages or the wiki documentation.
+- For more information visit the appropriate Nexus Pages listed [here](https://www.nexusmods.com/oblivionremastered/mods/3790) or our wiki documentation.

 ## Magic Changes